 Start-up, early-stage, growing, and small long-standing businesses have difficulty getting conventional financing due to either their short operating history and/or low collateral positions.
-In addition, lending institutions have become more conservative in response to increased regulations and tightening credit markets caused by the Great Recession of 2008/2009.
+In addition, lending institutions have become more conservative in response to the Great Recession of 2008/2009 which resulted in increased regulations and tightening credit markets and also by the COVID-19 health and economic crisis.
 While new market opportunities for start-ups, new innovations, and new export opportunities continue, financing these projects continues to be a challenge due to their high risk of failure.